voxpupuli/puppet-vault_lookup/README.md

 post](https://puppet.com/blog/secret-agents-man-secrets-store-integrations-puppet-6)
 for more information and other secret store integrations.

-Authentication with Vault is achieved via Puppet certificates.
+Authentication with Vault is achieved via Puppet certificates or by using the Approle authentication method.
 See the Vault documentation for more information on setting up finer grained access controls.

 ## Requirements